IRS form featuring the standard deduction, with a pen and a calculator.

 Deductions work a little differently in Arizona, Hawaii, and New Mexico, because these states don’t have a traditional sales tax.
 Arizona has a transaction privilege tax (TPT).
 Hawaii has a general excise tax (GET), and New Mexico has a gross receipts tax (GRT).
 Still, the general concept remains the same.

 Moreover, taxing authorities sometimes provide a sales tax deduction to benefit specific types of businesses or in response to certain circumstances.
-To wit, Colorado created a temporary restaurant and bar special sales tax deduction to help businesses badly affected by the COVID-19 pandemic.
+Colorado created a temporary restaurant and bar special sales tax deduction to help businesses badly affected by the COVID-19 pandemic.
 Businesses that qualified for this unique sales tax deduction were allowed to retain and spend the state sales tax collected during a three-month period.

 What’s the difference between a deduction and an exemption?